bawood-git/netsuite-powershell-soap/README.md

 # Samples:
 Get-Customer - Get customer body fields by internalId

-Find-Records - Search for custom records created by custom record type using internalId of the record type
+Search-CustomRecord - Search for custom records by internalId of the record type

 # Directories:
 /template/account.json
 Use this as a form for getting the required authentication details.
 It is a high security risk to put tokens and secrets in a clear text file.
 You'll need to implement your own secure way to retrieve the configuration data.

-/lib
+/modules

-Helpers will be placed in here for handling tasks like authentication and structuring objects
+Use Import-Module \path\to\netsuite-soap.psm1 for helpers handling tasks like authentication and structuring objects.

-/TokenPassport.ps1

-Generates token-based authentication (TBA) Passport object.
-A new signature is required for each service call, using nonce as a variant.

-/ReferenceModels.ps1

-Used for RecordRef schema objects and the like.
-Ref objects are often used as foreign keys, creating relationships between records.

-/SearchModels.ps1

-Used to create basic search structures.
-These can be initialized from base template and later modified for a specific use case, like adding additional filters.